gjanders/SplunkAdmins/README.md

 Some CSV lookups are now replaced with kvstore entries due to the ability to sync the kvstore across multiple search head or search head cluster(s) via apps like [KV Store Tools Redux](https://splunkbase.splunk.com/app/5328/)

 ## platform_stats reports
-There are a number of reports with the keyword "platform_stats" in the title, these were designed to run mcollect commands and to collect data into a metric index
+There are a number of reports with the keyword "platform_stats" in the title, these were designed to run mcollect commands (or to use summary indexing and durable search) to collect data into a metrics index
 The metrics then contain detailed information around the number of users using Splunk per-search head cluster, data indexed at the indexing tier, resource usage per user et cetera.
 There is plenty of detail in here but dashboards were not included for the information built from them, contributions welcome